rooted92/trucker-app-sandbox/README.md

 1. Clone or fork the repository.
 2. Run `npm install` to generate the `node_modules` folder.
 3. Install Nodemon globally if you haven't already: `npm install -g nodemon`.
-4. Launch the server on localhost:3000 by running `node index.js` or if you installed Nodemon run 'nodemon index.js'.
+4. Launch the server on localhost:3000 by running `node index.js` or if you installed Nodemon run `nodemon index.js`.

 ## Usage